make-demo-learn-math/make-demo-learn-math.github.io/doc/Outline.md

 # Summary (Description)

-Writing a even a small game can be a great way to learn some very interesting math.
+Writing even a small game can be a great way to learn math.
-I will share some of the topics that I've learned myself just by dabbling.
+I will share the topics that I've learned myself just by dabbling.
 To provide motivation, we start with a description of two features in a hypothetical game.
-By the end of the presentation we will have an appreciation for some of the math used in video games.
+By the end of the presentation developers and non-developers alike will have an appreciation for some of the math used in video games.
 Takeaways include a seedable pseudorandom number generator in JavaScript and a fast approximation to quaternion SLERP.